Karli writes as a therapeutic outlet and with the hope that her articles will be useful to others who have suffered psychological abuse.

-Some of these may seem like no-brainers to anyone with healthy self-esteem and those who have never been in a toxic relationship.
-However, when one becomes enmeshed with a personality disordered individual, one begins to rationalize the abuser's behavior and make excuses for him or her.
+Some of these red flags may sound like no-brainers to anyone with healthy self-esteem and those who have never been in a toxic relationship.
+However, when one becomes enmeshed with a personality disordered individual, one begins to rationalize the abuser's behavior and make excuses for it.

 Eventually, this defensive posture becomes automatic.
 The victim feels helpless, anxious and depressed most of the time.
 They eventually lose sight of what a healthy relationship should look like.
 In some cases, the victim grew up in an abusive household and may just think that they deserve to be treated badly or that the dysfunctional behavior is normal.

 Being in an abusive relationship is a lot like being in a cult.
 In both cases, victims may feel the effects of Stockholm syndrome.
 Quite often, the person being abused will defend the actions of the abuser.
 It is important to be aware that abuse is not always physical.
-Verbal, psychological and emotional abuse can be even more damaging than physical beatings.
+Verbal, psychological, emotional, and financial abuse can be even more damaging than physical beatings.

 Please note that I am not a mental health professional.
-I have been in one of these types of relationships, I have helped my husband recover from having been in this type of hostage situation, and we both have toxic parents.
+I have been in one of these types of relationships.
+I have also helped my husband heal from having been in an extremely abusive relationship, and we both have toxic parents.
 Between the two of us, we've pored through all kinds of literature on the subject, joined forums and shared our experiences and insights.
 It always pains me when I see or hear of someone in this situation, and I want to help.

 1. Whirlwind Romance